frank198978104/frank198978104.github.io/page/5about.md

 <h3>Hi, I'm Frank Sun. 孫景承</h3>
 In 2012, I graduated from Chung Hua University where I majored in Computer Science and Information Engineering.

-I've been working for CREATIDEA Company as a ASP.NET Developer.

 In my free time, I like singing a song, playing guitar, and listening to music.

 ## **Skill Set**